shane-ks/Fractal-Viewer-OCaml/README.md

 <img width="1279" alt="Screenshot 2023-04-30 at 9 43 59 PM" src="https://user-images.githubusercontent.com/35178804/235389157-741f7a62-5251-49bc-adf6-bd4edf77a3e7.png">

 To use the program, just run the command "make all" followed by "./main.byte".
 To zoom into an area, just click on the screen once and then again to denote the area.
-Press 'q' to quit or 'e' to enhance the picture.
-Enhancing is done automatically as the user zooms by increasing the max number of iterations.
+Press 'q' to quit or 'e' to enhance the picture by increasing the number of iterations.